tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 ### Proposal times are definitive

-When a value `v` is produced by a process, it also assigns the associated time `v.time`.
+When a value `v` is produced by a process, it also assigns the associated proposal time `v.time`.
 If the same value `v` is then re-proposed in a subsequent round of consensus, it retains its original time, assigned by its original proposer.

-A value `v` should re-proposed when it becomes valid, i.e., when it receives `2f + 1 PREVOTES` in a round `r` of consensus.
+A value `v` should re-proposed when it becomes locked by the network, i.e., when it receives `2f + 1 PREVOTES` in a round `r` of consensus.
 This means that processes with `2f + 1`-equivalent voting power accepted, in round `r`, both `v` and its associated time `v.time`.
 Since the originally proposed value and its associated time were considered valid, there is no reason for reassigning `v.time`.

 In the [first version][v1] of this specification, proposals were defined as pairs `(v, time)`.
-In addition, the same value could be proposed, in different rounds, associated to distinct times.
+In addition, the same value `v` could be proposed, in different rounds, but would be associated to distinct times each time it was reproposed.
 Since this possibility does not exist in this second specification, the proposal time became part of the proposed value.
 With this simplification, several small changes to the [arXiv][arXiv] algorithm are no longer required.